Deductions for costs incurred in running your business are allowable, provided the expenses are not of a private, domestic or capital nature.

 You may be able to claim deductions for your business if your business:

-- has motor vehicle expenses
+- can claim fuel tax credits or has motor vehicle expenses

 - is based at your home